Identifiable and interpretable nonparametric factor analysis: Introduction

-The rest of this paper is organized as follows.
-Section 2 introduces the model specification for NIFTY, along with a solution to the distributional shift problem.
-Section 3 contains identifiability results for the parameters in NIFTY, followed by Section 4 describing a technique to nail down the assumptions in Section 3.
-Section 5 displays simulated experiments and results, comparing them to related methods.
-Section 6 applies the method to a bird song classification problem.
-Finally, Section 7 discusses implications and future directions.
+The remainder of the paper is structured as follows.
+Section 2 introduces the NIFTY model, including its formulation, inference procedure, and approach to address latent distribution shift.
+Section 3 describes the posterior sampling algorithm.
+Section 4 establishes identifiability and consistency results.
+Section 5 presents simulation studies comparing NIFTY to alternative methods.
+Section 6 illustrates the method’s performance on a bird song dataset.
+Section 7 concludes with a discussion of implications and directions for future work.